 Cheap Talk with Transparent Motives

-We study a model of cheap talk with one substantive assumption: the sender's preferences are state-independent.
-We observe that this setting is amenable to the belief-based approach familiar from models of persuasion with commitment.
-Using this approach, we examine the possibility of valuable communication, assess the value of commitment, and explicitly solve for sender-optimal equilibria in a large class of examples.
-A key result is a geometric characterization of the value of cheap talk, described by the quasiconcave envelope of the sender's value function.
+We study a model of cheap talk with one substantive assumption: The sender’s preferences are state-independent.
+Our main observation is that such a sender gains credibility by garbling self-serving information.
+Using this observation, we examine the possibility of valuable communication, assess the value of commitment, and explicitly solve for sender-optimal equilibria in several examples.
+A key result is a geometric characterization of the value of cheap talk, described by the quasiconcave envelope of the sender’s value function.

 Keywords: cheap talk, belief-based approach, securability, quasiconcave envelope, persuasion, information transmission, information design

 JEL Classification: D83, D82, M37, D86, D72

 Suggested Citation: Suggested Citation